j6nca/notes/docs/food/recipes/mac_and_cheese.md

 Prep time:
 Cooking time:

+Warning, macros are not for the feint of heart.
+This is in no way healthy 😅.

 ## Macros

 |  | Carbs (g) | Proteins (g) | Fats (g) | Cals (kcal) |